OSGConnect/connectbook/start/software/software-overview.md

 Some software may be available as a precompiled binary or prebuilt executable which provides a quick and easy way to run a program without the need for installation from source code.
-Binaries and executables are software files that are ready to run as is, however binaries should always be tesed beforehand.
+Binaries and executables are software files that are ready to run as is, however binaries should always be tested beforehand.
 There also are several important considerations for using precompiled binaries in OSG Connect: 1.) only binary files compiled against a Linux operating are suitable for use in OSG 2.) some softwares have system and hardware dependencies that must be met in order to run properly and 3.) the available binaries may not have been